Ihor Lapin: Public and political activity

 On August 14, 2014, he became a member of the Military Council of the Political Party "People's Front".

-In the October 2014 Ukrainian parliamentary election, he was elected to the Verkhovna Rada (Ukraine's parliament) with the support of the "People's Front " in the single-mandate majority district No. 22 in Lutsk with 24.24% of the votes.
+In the October 2014 Ukrainian parliamentary election, he was elected to the Verkhovna Rada (Ukraine's parliament) with the support of the "People's Front" in the single-mandate majority district No. 22 in Lutsk with 24.24% of the votes.
 A member of the "People's Front", he sat on the Verkhovna Rada Committee for Legal Policy and Justice.
-First Deputy Chairman of the Special Control Privatization Commission of the Verkhovna Rada of Ukraine.
+He was the First Deputy Chairman of the Special Control Privatization Commission of the Verkhovna Rada of Ukraine.
 Gains for patriotic and military education, for the creation of territorial defense units and reserve army.
-Defended state interests in matters of privatization of key objects.
-Advocated for the recognition Russia as an aggressor state and the fact of a war with Russia on the territory of Ukraine.
+He defended state interests in matters of privatization of key objects.
+He advocated for the recognition of Russia as an aggressor state and the fact of a war with Russia on the territory of Ukraine.

 In the 2019 Ukrainian parliamentary election Lapin was not high enough on the election list (placed 49th) of European Solidarity to get reelected.
 The party won 23 seats on the nationwide party list and two constituency seats.

+After President Zelensky's team took office following victory in the election, Ihor Lapin continued his activities in civic engagement.
+In response to the perceived threat of Ukraine's leadership signing treacherous capitulation agreements after the Oman secret meeting, Ihor Lapin became a co-coordinator of the Movement of Resistance to Capitulation (ROK) in 2019.
+From 2019 to 2022 ROK played a vital role in mobilizing the public through a combination of civic protests and educational campaigns.

+Legislative cooperation with the parliament, the fight against the influence of clan-oligarchic structures on the state institutions of Ukraine and the popularization of preparations for repelling the Russian invasion are the main activities of Ihor Lapin until 02/24/2022.